 The third and final new pathway for transfer through the pilot program offers nonprofits and governmental agencies an option to purchase projects for properties in need of preservation and rehabilitation even if the resources are not yet available for a full redevelopment.
 The purchaser nonprofit or governmental agency is required to pursue a plan for redevelopment within two years of the transfer, and the rehabilitation must be funded with financing other than the existing reserves.
 Applicants must submit an appraisal and property condition report to apply for this transfer pathway.

 RHS released a checklist of items required for each new transfer pathway.
-The pilot program began on December 9, 2022, and is currently open for applications.
+The pilot program represents a significant milestone in the USDA rural rental housing program, commencing on December 9, 2022, and is actively welcoming applications.
 Reach out to your Nixon Peabody attorney with questions about the Simple Transfer Pilot Program checklist and application process.